jennale/scripting-with-nodejs-101/readme.md

 ## 💁🏻‍ Walking through the samples

 ### `/helloworld` - A simple example
-A simple helloworld example, which prints a tiny "hello world" in your terminal.
+The most basic of the basic helloworld examples, which prints a tiny "hello world" in your terminal.

 In the terminal, run:
 ```bash